ubihazard/probook-4x30s/README.md

 **Do not use these EFI modules with any other laptop other than ProBook 4330s, 4530s, or 4730s.
 Doing so can brick your device!**

-~`ProBookFanReset.efi` resets fan control from macOS back to automatic BIOS control.~ `ProBookWifiWhlistOff.efi` is necessary if you [plan to install](#wi-fi) a non-whitelisted (i.e. not approved by HP) Wi-Fi card in your laptop.
+~`ProBookFanReset.efi` resets fan control from macOS back to automatic BIOS control.~ `ProBookWifiWhlistOff.efi` is necessary if you [plan to install](#wi-fi) a non-whitelisted (not approved by HP) Wi-Fi card in your laptop.

 ACPI (aka DSDT patching)
 ------------------------